Emergency Preparations 101(www.5six7.com/emergencyplan)

 Preparing for an emergency, long before one is actually announced, is not only a good idea, it's the responsible and mature thing to do for oneself, family, friends and community.
 The platitude "Prior Planning Prevents Poor Performance" will manifest itself, in a good or bad way, depending on how well you have planned.
 By the time a potential disaster event is announced, panic has already set in to the general public.
 Pre-planning (not just gathering stuff) is the key to preparation.
 It will keep a cool head when others have lost theirs.
 Information, below and throughout this web site, will help to make a plan and prepare for nearly any emergency situation.

-Start slow and small with Emergency Preparations otherwise it's easy to become overwhelmed and go crazy buying unnecessary stuff and over-spending.
+Start slow and small with an Emergency Preparations Checklist otherwise it's easy to become overwhelmed and go crazy buying unnecessary stuff and over-spending.
 Like anything we want to purchase, we should make our shopping list, budgetforit and stay within that spending limit.

 A common misunderstanding to preparing is for some end of the world situation or Hollywood doomsday scenario.
 Truth is, it's not about preparing for some statistical anomaly, but for the reallifechallenges that we are all going to face at some point in our lives; the kind of situations that will feel like the end of your world if you're not prepared.
 Consider these reasons to have a real, documented plan:

 In the end, what is the "goal" of being prepared; what's the purpose for all this stuff?
 Isn't the government going to be there for me and take care of this?
 I believe that those who ask these questions have never gone through a crisis and those who are able to answer the questions have lived through a crisis and learned from it.
 Ultimately, it is the responsibility of an adult to take care of their family, community and themselves to reduce the impact of an emergency event.
-Being prepared can reduce fear, anxiety, and losses that accompany disasters.
-Yes, there may be public resources available if an emergency occurs but those resources will need to be shared (rationed - possibly thin) between everyone else who is impacted by that same emergency.
+Being prepared reduces fear, anxiety, and losses that accompany disasters.
+Yes, there may be public resources available if an emergency occurs but those resources will need to be shared (rationed - possibly thin) between everyone who is impacted by that same emergency.
 There is no guarantee you will be able to get exactly what you need to deal with the emergency.
 Don't take that risk.

 To what end do we survive?
 Survive to the end.
 Then start preparing for the next emergency with the knowledge gained from the last emergency.
 It's said that if you can survive the first 72 hours of a crisis situation, it's highly likely you'll survive the entire crisis.